Aaron Karo: Career

 On November 19, 2010, Comedy Central premiered his first one-hour stand-up special Aaron Karo: The Rest Is History.
 An album by the same name was released the following day; it reached number one on Amazon.com's comedy bestseller list.

 On April 10, 2012, Karo's fourth book and first novel, a work of young adult fiction, was published by Farrar, Straus and Giroux.
 Lexapros and Cons is the story of Chuck Taylor, a teenager with obsessive–compulsive disorder who is obsessed with Converse and prescribed the antidepressant Lexapro.
+In 2025, Deadline reported that Karo had written and sold a pilot script based on the book.

 On April 30, 2012, Karo's third stand-up album, I Need to Tell You Something, was released.
 His fourth album, Charm/Offensive, was released in 2015.

 On September 17, 2012, the fifteenth anniversary of his first email, Karo ended his Ruminations column after expanding his mailing list from twenty friends to 100,000 worldwide subscribers.

 In January 2015, Publishers Weekly reported that Karo's fifth book, a novel titled Galgorithm, would be published in summer 2015.
 It was later re-released in paperback under the title Me You Us.

 In October 2015, Variety reported that Karo was developing a sitcom for CBS called Squad Goals, executive produced by Ryan Seacrest.

 In March 2016, it was reported that Karo was developing an animated series for Comedy Central called Germany, starring Channing Tatum.

 In April 2018, Deadline reported that Karo was developing a series for Comedy Central called Living the Dream, starring DJ Dillon Francis.

 In December 2018, Variety reported that Karo was developing a series for TBS called Strange Times, with former Blink-182 member Tom DeLonge.